danielchalmers/DesktopClock/README.md

 - "Advanced settings" provides additional configuration options using JSON format.
 - Includes a countdown mode to set a timer for any specific date.

+## Discover More

+Explore my other apps (Free):

+🛜[Network Monitor](https://github.com/danielchalmers/Network-Monitor) - View live network latency and bandwidth usage on your desktop with a widget like the clock.

+💟[JournalApp](https://github.com/danielchalmers/JournalApp) - Write notes & keep track of your mood, medications, and more with a versatile journaling app for Android.

+## Contributions

 Got an idea or found a bug?
 Submit an [issue](https://github.com/danielchalmers/DesktopClock/issues)!

-## Discover More

-Explore my other apps:

-[Network Monitor](https://github.com/danielchalmers/Network-Monitor) - View live network latency and bandwidth usage on your desktop like the clock.

-[JournalApp](https://github.com/danielchalmers/JournalApp) - Write notes & keep track of your mood, medications, and more with a versatile journaling app.
+If you are gracious enough to contribute code, kindly try to align with the current formatting and keep features simple if possible.

 ## Credits